Intranet and extranet software have similar names and benefits, but there is one huge question that will determine which platform is for you.

 Intranets and extranets evolved from networks that were simplistic in design with minimal augmentation or tweaking capabilities.
 Companies and their clients or vendors could communicate and share small documents, but that was the extent of it.

 So, what can you expect from your intranet these days?

 Today’s platforms are far more versatile and flexible.
-Intranet and extranet software has multiple communication options, project management tools, document storage, and integrations.
-In many ways, they’re becoming a B2B necessity that simply can’t be overlooked any longer.
+Intranet and extranet software has multiple communication options, project management tools, document storage and knowledge management tools, and integrations.

 Tying it all together with modern intranet software.

 In the past, intranet and extranet software were two separate entities.

 Multiple programs were typically involved, and getting them to communicate and integrate was next to impossible in many cases.

 Today, intranet and extranet software live in harmony as part of modern intranet software—one of the biggest advancements to hit the professional sector in recent years.